QuantEcon/lecture-source-py/source/rst/pandas.rst

 * solve your proxy problem by reading `the documentation <http://docs.python-requests.org/en/master/>`_

-Assuming that all is working, you can now proceed to using the ``source`` object returned by the call ``requests.get('http://research.stlouisfed.org/fred2/series/UNRATE/downloaddata/UNRATE.csv')``
+Assuming that all is working, you can now proceed to use the ``source`` object returned by the call ``requests.get('http://research.stlouisfed.org/fred2/series/UNRATE/downloaddata/UNRATE.csv')``

 .. code-block:: python3